Christiane Amanpour: Personal life

 The Church of Saint Stephen the Martyr (1427), where Amanpour and James Phillip Rubin had their Catholic wedding in 1998.
 Bracciano, Italy.

-On 9 August 1998, Amanpour married James Rubin at the Roman Catholic parish of Saint Stephen in Bracciano, Italy.
+On 9 August 1998, Amanpour married James Rubin at the Roman Catholic parish of Saint Stephen the Protomartyr in Bracciano, Italy.
 The wedding was officiated by Catholic priest Father Ambrose O’Farrell of the Dominican Order.
-Rubin is of Jewish-American descent and a former United States Assistant Secretary of State and spokesman for the United States Department of State during the Presidency of Bill Clinton and an informal adviser to former U.S. Secretary of State Hillary Clinton and to former American President Barack Obama.
+Rubin is a former United States Assistant Secretary of State and spokesman for the United States Department of State during the Presidency of Bill Clinton and an informal adviser to former U.S. Secretary of State Hillary Clinton and to former American President Barack Obama.
 In July 2009 she appeared in a Harper's Bazaar magazine article entitled "Christiane Amanpour Gets a High-Fashion Makeover".

-She became pregnant at the age of 41, and their only son was born in Columbia Hospital for Women on 27 March 2000.
+She conceived at the age of 42, and their son John Darius Rubin was born in Columbia Hospital for Women on 27 March 2000.
 Having lived in London since 2000, they moved to New York City in 2010, where they rented an apartment in Manhattan's Upper West Side.
 In May 2013, Rubin announced that the family would return to London to work on several projects, and in October of the same year, Amanpour stated that she and her husband would be relocating to London permanently.
 In 2018, Amanpour and Rubin announced they were divorcing.

-Amanpour was a relative by marriage of Commander–General Nader Jahanbani of the Imperial Iranian Air Force for nearly twenty years until he was executed by the Islamic Revolutionaries in 1979 and of his younger brother Khosrow Jahanbani, who was married to Princess Shahnaz Pahlavi.
+Amanpour was a relative by marriage to the Jahanbani family.
+Notable members include Commander–General Nader Jahanbani of the Imperial Iranian Air Force.
+He served in the Iranian Air Force for nearly twenty years until he was executed by the Islamic Revolutionaries in 1979.
+Khosrow Jahanbani, Nader Jahanbani's younger brother, was married to Princess Shahnaz Pahlavi.
 Amanpour's uncle, Captain Nasrallah Amanpour, was married to the younger sister of Khosrow and Nader.

 In June 2021, Amanpour announced she had been diagnosed with ovarian cancer, had "major successful surgery to remove it", and would undergo several months of chemotherapy.
 In October 2025, Amanpour revealed that her ovarian cancer had returned.